On Books, Reading, & Fandom

 But the centrality of the issue of one’s proper work in McKinley’s stories suddenly became obvious to me with ‘CHALICE’, and, looking back, it’s hard to think of any example which contradicts that reading.
 Although I am sure that there may be something, somewhere, that does.

 Of course part of this yearning for one’s proper work (or, one must admit, place) probably hinges upon the opening of all three retellings, and which is insisted upon by the source material, in which the heroine has been displaced from her established niche in society.
 In ‘BEAUTY’ and in ‘ROSE DAUGHTER’ the heroines have been toppled from their high-status position in their local societies.
-In ‘CHALICE’, Mirasol has been unexpectedly elevated to a stratum of a traditional hierarchy for which she has been given no preparation whatsoever, and of which she even has little direct knowledge.
+In ‘CHALICE’, Mirasol has been unexpectedly elevated to a stratum of a traditional hierarchy for which she has been given no preparation whatsoever, and of which she even has little direct knowledge, and must improvise.